dazuma/toys/README.md

 and take advantage of a variety of third-party libraries such as Highline and TTY.
 In addition, Toys lets you "scope" your tools to a directory or an entire directory tree, so you can have tools specific to different projects.
-Finally, if you outgrow `.toys.rb` files, you can create `.toys` directories containing many tool definitions, shared code, normal Ruby classes, and even data files for use by tools.
+Finally, if your `.toys.rb` files are growing too large or complicated, you can create `.toys` directories containing tool definitions in separate files, as well as shared code, normal Ruby classes, and even data files for use by tools.

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line binary written in Ruby.
 However, you